 5. Emotional Intimacy

 The fifth type of intimacy is emotional intimacy.
 Emotional intimacy is the sharing of one’s own experiences with another.
 Men especially have a hard time with this distinction over and above that of intellectual intimacy; however, one (intellectual intimacy) discusses topics and is usually dominated by thoughts, whereas the other (emotional intimacy) discusses experience and is usually dominated by emotion.
 Men also generally have a much more limited emotional vocabulary and tend to be less comfortable with emotionally laden speech.
-Therefore, men often misunderstand their spouses when they speak, thinking that what they want is an exchange of ideas when what she really wants is someone to identify with her feelings.
+Therefore, men often misunderstand their spouses when they speak, thinking that what she wants is an exchange of ideas when what she really wants is someone to identify with her feelings.

 Regardless of any limitations, men are called to shepherd their wife’s heart just as much as women are called to shepherd their husband’s sexuality.
 Just as men feel most connected when physical intimacy is highest, women generally feel most connected when emotional intimacy is highest.
 There is a reason that the first thing Adam does when he sees Eve is not get her into bed, but utters the world’s first love poem (Genesis 2:23).

 Cycles of Intimacy vs. Cycles of Isolation